Explore the most important mountains in Spain

 Aneto: the summit of the Pyrenees

 In the Pyrenees we found the Aneto, the highest peak of this mountain range with 3.404 meters height.
 Located in the Natural Park Posets-Maladeta, in the Benasque Valley (Huesca), is famous for its glacier, which is the largest in the Pyrenees and one of the last remaining in Spain.
+Places to visit in the Pyrenees include its peaks and valleys that display an impressive glacial landscape.

 The ascent to Aneto is one of the most exciting adventures for mountaineers.
 However, its final stretch, known as Mohammed's Pass, presents a considerable challenge and is not suitable for those with vertigo.
 This narrow passage between chasms requires caution, but the views from the summit more than compensate for the effort.